hosssu/Helsinki-city-bike-app/README.md

  ## Insctructions for local running:
  * Front End:
    * 'npm install' to install dependencies
-   * 'npm start' for the front end.
+   * 'npm start' to start
-   * Front end is making axios requests to localhost:3301, make sure your back end is running at the same port

 * Back End:
   * Needs a running mySQL server (localhost by default)
   * server in \src\server folder.